genesistoxical/pruebas/README.md

 * **Pull request** in English, in the description you can add details in English or Spanish.

 ## Config
-`Config.ini` file stores information about the language, theme color, and whether or not the TopMost option is enabled.
+`Config.ini` file stores information about the language, theme color, and whether or not the Topmost option is enabled.

 ~~~
-[Options]
 Language = en
-TopMost = true
+Topmost = true

 [Theme]
-146
-128
-255
+#FF9280FF
 ~~~

 >Note: The two switch-type options are not saved because they are not options that are typically activated all the time.